Mercaptopurine (Puri-Nethol ®)

-If you have sex while having chemotherapy you need to use a condom.
+If you have sex while having chemotherapy, you will need to use a condom.
 This is to protect your partner in case there is any chemotherapy in semen or vaginal fluid.

 Women are advised not to breastfeed during treatment and for a few months after.
 This is in case there is chemotherapy in their breast milk.

 If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are having chemotherapy.
 Explain you are taking chemotherapy tablets that no one should stop or restart without advice from your cancer doctor.
 Give them contact details for your cancer doctor.